calivision/diy-iaq/README.md

 ### What is this project?
 DIY IAQ brings together code, hardware, and enclosure files to get started with environmental sensors for indoor air quality. <br>
-This project has reviewed documentation from Bosch for 68x sensors and includes code as permitted by license.
+This project has reviewed documentation from Bosch for 68x sensors and includes code as permitted by license. <br>
+I am in the process of asking Bosch to permit me to include the BSEC Integration Guide in this repo.
+The Release Notes and BSEC2 Binary Size Information files are included in the repository for now.

 ## Build 1
 ### Assemble Components